zakarouf/z_/README.md

 ---
 # Dynamic Arrays
-This Library Provides 2 types of Dynamic arrays
+This Library Provides 3 types of Dynamic arrays
-- Generic Type Array (int, float)
+- Generic Type Array (any, typesafe).
-- Unknown Type Array (any struct or typedefs)
+- Unknown Type Array (any, type-unsafe) of similar size.
+- Unknown Object Type Arrat (same as Unknown Type but every new value can be of differnt size and type)

 ## Generic Type Array
 Originally This library was meant to only provide 1 type of Arrays; Dynamic Unknown Type, which would work similarly to std::vector.